jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 “Luck is when opportunity meets preparation.”

 We’ll consider “preparation” the same as work.
 They’re effectively the same thing.
 Let’s plot “work” on the x-axis and “opportunity” on the y-axis.
-This is important, as opportunity is dependent on work.&nbsp;
+This is important, as opportunity is dependent on work.

 ![The surface area of luck](/assets/images/posts/1-2.png "Opportunity is a function of valuable work"){: width="1080" height="1080"}